Govine-Jarrett/speed_tracker/README.md

-# speed_tracker
+# Speed Tracker v0.1.0
- Check the speed of your internet connection and notify you via email when the speed reaches below the pre-define speed limit.
+ Check your network speed and notify you via email if the network upload and download speeds are below the predefined speeds in the 'speedTrackerSetting.ini' file.